metno/celestial/README.md

 ## Test it out
 ### Prerequisites
-Sunrise is a python application utilizing the fastapi web framework library.
+Celestial is a python application utilizing the fastapi web framework library.
 The application requires python3>=3.8
 The library requirements are as follows
 - fastapi>=0.73.0